 I’ve certainly been through a lot since then… not long after that interview I experienced several traumatic events in my personal life in close succession that completely shattered my assumptive worldview.
 I spent the following few years rebuilding it from scratch, focusing on self-development and building courage in my convictions.
 Part of that included a determination to let go of my modeling persona and putting all my creative energy into my artwork and improving my artistic skills.
 I used to struggle with what I was trying to say with my work but I think as I’ve grown as a person I’ve started to find my voice and personal style.
-I actually stopped modelling professionally in 2017, and made the transitional to full time artist, though I’m still modeling occasionally.
-Mostly for creative collaborative projects that feed my soul or posing for other artists.
+I actually stopped modelling professionally in 2017, and made the transition to full-time artistry, though I’m still modeling occasionally.
+I also have a fetish-themed Etsy store where I sell all sorts of sex products – you can look on https://www.etsy.com/market/ring_gag to find my work!
+I mostly work for creative collaborative projects that feed my soul or posing for other artists.

 Talking of evolution, what can you say about the direction taken by your art since then, both in term of style, technique and storytelling?